mlauret/ROS-kinetic-tutorial-tech.IO/markdowns/6-cli/cli.md

 Now let's see if you can find :

-?[What is the content of the directory of the package "rosbag"] -[x] cmake/ package.xml
+?[What is the content of the directory of the package "rosbag"] -[x] cmake/ and package.xml
--[ ] cmake/ package.xml CMakeLists.txt
+-[ ] cmake/, package.xml and CMakeLists.txt
--[ ] msg/ srv/ src/ package.xml CMakeLists.txt
+-[ ] msg/, srv/, src/, package.xml and CMakeLists.txt
--[ ] src/ scripts/ CmakeLists.txt
+-[ ] src/, scripts/ and CmakeLists.txt

 ?[Where is the package "std_msgs" ?]
 -[ ] /usr/share/std_msgs